FredHutch/coop/CONTRIBUTING.md

 - title
 - position
 - affiliation
-- each of the links
+- links (GitHub, Twitter, personal website, lab website, etc)

 If you would prefer to not be listed on our contributors page, you should encase your name in quotation marks in the `author` field of your post.